-Wow, this Circuitry puzzle game is challenging.
-Fix the broken connections in the circuit to complete the circuit and turn on the light bulbs.
+This Circuitry puzzle game is challenging.
+Fix broken connections to complete the circuit and turn on the light bulbs.

 This is a great game for training your concentration and ability to visualize spatial relationships.